Ivan Tors: Biography

-He also created the underwater action and adventure series Sea Hunt (1958–1961), starring Lloyd Bridges, and The Aquanauts (1960–1961), starring Keith Larsen, Jeremy Slate, and Ron Ely, which was later renamed Malibu Run.
-He also created NBC's science fiction series The Man and the Challenge, starring George Nader and Jack Ging and was the executive producer of the skydiving action and adventure series Ripcord, starring Larry Pennell and Ken Curtis.
+He also created the first-run syndicated underwater action and adventure series Sea Hunt (1958–1961), starring Lloyd Bridges, and The Aquanauts (1960–1961), starring Keith Larsen, Jeremy Slate, and Ron Ely, which was later renamed Malibu Run.
+He also created NBC's science fiction series The Man and the Challenge, starring George Nader and Jack Ging and was the executive producer of the first-run syndicated skydiving action and adventure series Ripcord, starring Larry Pennell and Ken Curtis.

 Tors also produced two Korean War films, Battle Taxi (1955) and Underwater Warrior (1958).

 In the 1960s, Tors left science fiction and concentrated on making films and television series involving animals.
 He typically would make a film first and then develop a television series based on that film.
 His animal films included Flipper (1963), Flipper's New Adventure (1964), Zebra in the Kitchen (1965), Clarence, the Cross-Eyed Lion (1965), Gentle Giant (1967), and Africa Texas Style (1967).
 He also directed Rhino!
 (1964), and Galyon (1977).

 Tors appeared as himself on the February 14, 1966 episode of the CBS game show To Tell the Truth.
 He received two votes.

 His animal-themed television adventure series included Flipper, Daktari, Gentle Ben, Cowboy in Africa, and Jambo, a documentary series set in Africa.
 He was also the executive producer of MGM Television's 1967 TV series Off to See the Wizard for ABC.